angrybacon/doomsday-wiki/markdown/chapters/meandeck/interaction.md

 ### Reactive Disruption

-For Legacy, reactive disruption tends to be centred around countermagic and Meandeck is no different.
+For Legacy, reactive disruption tends to be centred around countermagic and Doomsday is no different.
 A lot of the consideration that comes from using reactive protection within piles generally boils down to 2 points:

 - Having enough resources to allow the casting of countermagic in your pile